 To help protect you and your loved ones this school year, here is our list of back-to-school driving safety tips:

-1. Slow Down in school zones.
+1. Slow down in school zones.

 School days mean more traffic, making the drive to and from work longer.
 Even though morning and evening commute drivers may be tempted to race against the clock to get to work in a timely fashion, be on the lookout for school zones.
-It’s necessary to abide to these speed limits for the safety of everyone around.
+It’s necessary to abide by these speed limits for the safety of everyone around.

 2. Respect the yellow school bus.